KristianMika/bridge-suite/docs/src/components/cryptoki-bridge/development.md

 # Development

-Folder _.devcontainer_ contains a configuration for an environment with all the build dependencies.
-To learn how to use it, please refer to the provided tutorial locaten in the [Development](development.md) page.
+The repository contains a prepared devcontainer environment that can be used for a simple and secure development setup.
+Refer to the provided [tutorial](../../devcontainer.md) on how to use it.

 ## Build Requirements